 The overarching goal of the School of Professional Psychology is to train students in the basic skills necessary to be competent within a generalist model.
 The goal of the Forensic Psychology Emphasis (FPE) is to train students to develop the attitudes, knowledge, and skills required to provide effective clinical services to clients and constituents in forensic settings.
-In order, to provide the highest quality services students must be well grounded in the scholarship regarding forensic psychology.
+In order, to provide the highest quality services students must be well-grounded in the scholarship regarding forensic psychology.
 Students in the FPE will fulfill the usual requirements for the Psy.D. in Clinical Psychology as well as take courses in more focused areas of forensic psychology.
-It is expected that students’ dissertation, practice tutorial, clinical experiences, and internship activities will also be oriented toward these areas of interest.
+It is expected that students’ dissertations, practice tutorials, clinical experiences, and internship activities will also be oriented toward these areas of interest.

 - To develop graduates with strong clinical skills in the area of forensic psychology.

 - To develop graduates who are skilled to work within a variety of settings, including, but not limited to: courts, prisons, state hospitals, and outpatient forensic settings.

 - To develop graduates who are critical thinkers regarding the practice and scholarship of forensic psychology.

 - To develop students who are competitive candidates for forensic internship programs.

 Note: Students are first admitted into the SOPP and later may choose to participate in the FPE.